 I don’t remember deciding that I wanted to be an author; pretty sure I was born that way.
 By my sophomore year of high school, I also wanted to be a journalist.
 In a series of profoundly humbling events indicative of God’s providence, I started writing for the Times as a correspondent in my senior year of high school, joined the Times staff the summer before I graduated from college, and was invited by Ave Maria Press in 2013 to write a book.

-My goal, regardless of for which publication, is for what I write to make readers think (bonus points for readers who laugh or cry).
+My goal, regardless of for which publication, is for what I write to make readers think (bonus points if it inspires readers to laugh or cry).
 That I do what I do for a living is a privilege.
 That you are here, supporting me in it, means more to me than I can express adequately.
 Your prayers as I continue to pursue my calling and career are appreciated.

 - I up and moved to Hampton Roads, Virginia in the summer of 2016, because adventurous.

 - I was a staff writer for the Tampa Bay Times, Florida’s largest newspaper, for nine years.

 - I later wrote as a correspondent for the Virginian-Pilot, which is Virginia’s largest newspaper.